patozgg/C8-backup-toolkit/doc/storage/azure/README.md

 # Connection via an account name / account key

-Connect your storage using an [Account Name/ Account Key.md](AzureAccountName.md)
+Connect your storage using an [Account Name/Account Key](AzureAccountName.md)

 # Connection via an IAM policy